imeshsen/customer-management-system/README.md

-A Simple Spring bootCRUD application with MySQL database
+A Simple Spring boot CRUD application for OCP demo

 Configure application properties for database